bohoomil/fontconfig-ultimate/README.rst

   | repositories.
 Using outdated system components with the bundle
   | is not recommended as it may severely break your system.

-If you prefer going the generic way, i.e. install ``freetype2-infinality`` from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 (you will only need to download `infinality-settings.sh`_ and overwrite the one that comes with ``freetype2-infinality``: it can be found in ``/etc/profile.d``) and install the git version of fontconfig-infinality-ultimate -- `fontconfig-infinality-ultimate-git`_.
+If you still prefer going the generic way, i.e. install ``freetype2-infinality`` from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 (you will only need to download `infinality-settings.sh`_ and overwrite the one that comes with ``freetype2-infinality``: it can be found in ``/etc/profile.d``) and install the git version of fontconfig-infinality-ultimate -- `fontconfig-infinality-ultimate-git`_.

+  | **NOTE**
+  | Due to differences between infinality-bundle and the git package,
+  | I consider dropping it in the future and replacing it with a complete
+  | set of patches needed to rebuild the stock fontconfig for your
+  | distribution.
+This should minimize the risk of differences in font
+  | rendering between machines running infinality-bundle and the ones
+  | that use generic packages.
+Furthermore, non-Arch Linux users would
+  | be able to quickly port the bundle settings to their Linux
+  | distributions by rebuilding their fontconfig libraries.

 **Further customization and misc options**